LoyolaChicagoBooks/introcs-csharp/source/data/writeline-substitution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Write a program, ``my_mad_lib.cs``, that prompts the user for
-words that fit specified gramatical patterns ( a noun, a verb, a color,
+words that fit specified grammatical patterns (a noun, a verb, a color,
-a city....) and plug them into a multiline format string so they fit
+a city, and so on) and plug them into a multiline format string so they fit
 grammatically, and
 print the usually silly result.
 If you are not used to mad libs, try running (not